-Following the success of last Open Day when more than 100 students and their guests from across the country were able to spend the weekend in Hull by taking advantage of a campus accommodation offer, the University will continue to offer this support for travel* and accommodation for both November open days.
+Following the success of our last open days when hundreds of students and their guests from across the country were able to spend the weekend in Hull by taking advantage of a campus accommodation offer, the University will continue to offer this support for travel* and accommodation for the Mini Open Day on 8 January.

-This support means that prospective students living in places such as Goole, Driffield, Bridlington, Scunthorpe and Grimsby are eligible for financial assistance for travel costs.
+This support means that prospective students living in places more than 20 miles away –including Goole, Driffield, Bridlington, Scunthorpe and Grimsby – are eligible for financial assistance for travel costs.

-For details of this support, to download the programme and book on to our Open Day, please visit www.hull.ac.uk.
+Find details of this support programme and book on to our Open Day here.